epetrovski/reading_and_writing_benchmarks/README.md

     ## 10:       1    1084    34.267   13.330  6.078 3.426         5.6        3.9

 In single thread mode, fread is an average 3.7 times faster at reading and 5.5 times faster at writing.
-In multithread mode — which is the default — fread is 8.4 times faster at reading and 8.9 times faster at writing.
+In multithreaded mode — which is the default — fread is 8.4 times faster at reading and 8.9 times faster at writing.

-## Graf of reading and writing benchmarks:
+## Graph of reading and writing benchmarks:

-Simply a visualisation of the benchmarkings in the table above.
+A visualization of the benchmarks in the table above.
 ![](README_files/figure-gfm/graph-1.png)<!-- -->